-He attended primary school in Pietarsaari, after which he was sent to the Swedish-speaking Lyceum (secondary school) in Oulu.
-Upon matriculation in 1895 he entered the University of Helsinki, where he read law.
-He found little motivation to study and his father´s death in 1896 was probably a contributory factor in his decision to begin a career in working life instead.
+Gösta Michael Serlachius was born in Pietarsaari on 26 April, 1876.
+His parents were Aina Matilda Schauman and brewery-owner Gabriel Serlachius who was the brother of the mill owner Gustaf Adolf Serlachius.
+Gösta attended primary school in Pietarsaari.
+Then his parents send him to the Swedish-speaking Lyceum (secondary school) in Oulu.
+Upon matriculation in 1895, he entered the University of Helsinki.
+There he read law.
+However, he found little motivation to study.
+Subsequently, his father’s death in 1896 was probably a contributory factor in his decision to begin a career in working life instead.

 Gösta Serlachius was a talented economic innovator with a gift for choosing the right moment to act.
-He could see the big technical and financial picture in industrial operations and understood the importance of improving social conditions.
-He laid the foundations for the family company´s growth into a major corporation with operations in many parts of Finland.
-Its success, in turn, made it possible for Mänttä to grow and Gösta to pursue his interest in art.
+He could see the big technical and financial picture in industrial operations.
+On the other hand, he also understood the importance of improving social conditions.
+He laid the foundations for the family company’s growth into a major corporation with operations in many parts of Finland.

-On his initiative, organisations representing the country´s paper and pulp mills were founded and another representing the mechanical wood-processing sector was completely restructured.
-In 1918 he was awarded the prestigious honorary title Vuorineuvos (Counsellor of Mining) by the newly-independent Finnish state.
+On his initiative, organisations representing the country’s paper and pulp mills were founded.
+Subsequently, another representing the mechanical wood-processing sector saw a complete restructure.
+In 1918 he received the prestigious honorary title Vuorineuvos (Counsellor of Mining) that the newly-independent Finnish state awarded.

 Supporter of the White Finland

 Gösta Serlachius was active also in politics and social affairs.
-When the Finnish Civil War broke out in early 1918, he was called up for duty as the Quartermaster-General of the (non-socialist) White army, which emerged victorious from the conflict.
-In the 1930s he served on several committees set up to erect war memorials, such as one commemorating the battles in and around Vilppula in 1918 and the Freedom Statue in Vaasa.
+When the Finnish Civil War broke out in early 1918, he started as the Quartermaster-General of the (non-socialist) White army.
+In the 1930s he served on several committees set up to erect war memorials.
+He was responsible for the one commemorating the battles in and around Vilppula in 1918 and the Freedom Statue in Vaasa.
 He was also a member of the committee that erected the fine equestrian statue of Field-Marshall Mannerheim in the centre of Helsinki.

-In December 1939 the Ministry of Defence sent him to Britain to use his contacts there to lobby for economic help for Finland, which had just been invaded by the Soviet Union.
-He also served as the Vice Chairman of the Finnish Red Cross and from 1941 as its Chairman when Field-Marshall Mannerheim was otherwise engaged.
-He was promoted to the rank of Colonel during the Winter War of 1939-40.
+December 1939 the Ministry of Defence sent him to Britain to use his contacts there to lobby for economic help for Finland because the country was at war.
+He also was the Vice Chairman of the Finnish Red Cross and from 1941 as its Chairman when Field-Marshall Mannerheim was unable due to other engagements.
+He received a promotion to the rank of Colonel during the Winter War of 1939-40.

 Collector and Patron of Art

-Alongside his engagement in industrial development and his activity in the affairs of society, art played an important part in Gösta Serlachius´ life.
-In the first two decades of the 20th century he added to his collection by buying individual works, especially by Akseli Gallen-Kallela.
-As early as 1919 he was able to present 86 of his pieces at an exhibition in the Ateneum art museum in Helsinki.
+Alongside his engagement in industrial development and his activity in the affairs of society, art played an important part in Gösta Serlachius’ life.
+With his first salary from the Mänttä mills, Gösta Serlachius bought his first work of art.
+It was a portrait of a young girl of an unknown artist in the 18th century.
+In the first two decades of the 20th century he added to his collection.
+As a result, he bought individual works, especially those of Akseli Gallen-Kallela.